 Written Test: Since the Department will provide a new form of the Written Test each year, schools do not have to return Written Test materials to the Department.
 After the Department-designated test administration period has ended and the test has been scored, schools may use the Written Test as part of the instructional program.
 Schools may make photocopies of the Written Test if additional copies are needed for this purpose.
 All schools must keep student answer papers for the Written Test on file in the school for one year.
 Copies of this manual, the Rating Guide, and the Test Storage, Deputy and Proctor and Test Scoring Certificates for the Written Test should be kept on file at the school with the students' answer papers for reference.
-No school should send answer sheets to the address listed below for the return of certain Performance Test materials.
+No school should send answer sheets to the address listed on the following page for the return of certain Performance Test materials.

-Performance Test: Principals are required to ensure that the school returns Performance Test materials to the Department as indicated in the chart below.
+Performance Test: Principals are required to ensure that the school returns Performance Test materials to the Department as indicated in the chart on the following page.

-Return to the Department's Test Distribution Unit Retain in the School Do NOT return to the Department
+ment's Retain in the School Unit Do NOT return to the Department

-All unused Performance Test booklets, including regular, large-type, braille, and alternative language editions All used and unused Performance Test Rating Guides Performance Test booklets used by students
+Performance Test booklets used by students

 Test Administrator's Record Sheet

 Copies of this test administration manual

 Completed Test Storage Certificate

 Completed Deputy and Proctor Certificate

 Completed Test Scoring Certificate

-The Performance Test materials must be returned at your school's expense after scoring has concluded but no later than June 16, 2016.
+The Performance Test materials must be returned at your school's expense after scoring has concluded but no later than June 15, 2017.
 For your convenience, a pre-addressed return label was enclosed with the shipment of test materials to return the Performance Test materials to:

-Test Distribution Unit New York State Education Department Cultural Education Center, Room 167 Empire State Plaza Albany, New York 12230
+Test Distribution Unit New York State Education Department Cultural Education Center, Room 167 Empire State Plaza 222 Madison Ave.
+Albany, New York 12230